ultravioletrs/cocos/agent/README.md

-# Mfxkit
+# Agent

-Mfxkit service provides a barebones HTTP API and Service interface implementation for development of a core Mainflux service.
+Agent service provides a barebones HTTP API and Service interface implementation for development of a core Mainflux service.

 ## Configuration